-(2) The Committee is to be constituted as decided by the Regulator.

-(3) The function of the Committee is to make recommendations to the Regulator on issues about the safety of persons engaged in electrical work in Queensland and, in particular-

-- (a) the training of employees engaged in electrical work, including the period of training and the training courses to be provided; and - (b) the development of working procedures, including for live line work; and - (c) the development of safety guidelines for electrical work; and - (d) the suitability and standardisation of safety equipment and testing apparatus; and - (e) the suitability and possible improvements to legislation affecting the safety of employees; and - (f) the development of rescue, resuscitation and first aid procedures.
+- 142.(1) The Electricity Industry Safety Advisory Committee (the "committee") is established. - (2) The committee is to be constituted as decided by the regulator. - (3) The function of the committee is to make recommendations to the regulator on issues about the safety of persons engaged in electrical work in Queensland and, in particular- - (a) the training of employees engaged in electrical work, including the period of training and the training courses to be provided; and - (b) the development of working procedures, including for live line work; and - (c) the development of safety guidelines for electrical work; and - (d) the suitability and standardisation of safety equipment and testing apparatus; and - (e) the suitability and possible improvements to legislation affecting the safety of employees; and - (f) the development of rescue, resuscitation and first aid procedures.